MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

     ![nuget](./media/installnuget.png)

-You are all set to start developing applications using the WebView2 API.
+You're all set to start developing applications using the WebView2 API.
 Select `F5` to build and run the project.
 The running project displays an empty window.

 ![emptyApp](./media/winforms-emptyApp.png)